PunnamShanmukh/Portfolio/Project_WarGround.md

 ### 🔑 Key Features

 - **🌍 Post-Apocalyptic World:** Battle for survival in visually rich, faction-based arenas.
-- **🎨 Custom 3D Art and Design:** All 3D assets including characters, weapons, and environments were custom-built from concept to completion.
+- **🎨 Custom 3D Art and Design:** All 3D assets, including characters, weapons, and environments, were custom-built from concept to completion.
 - **⚔️ PvP & Offline Modes:** Dynamic multiplayer battles and sophisticated offline AI modes ensure engagement across all platforms.
 - **🔫 Realistic Shooting Mechanics:** Every weapon is uniquely designed with its own recoil, ballistics, and damage metrics for immersive gameplay.
 - **📦 Inventory & Loadout System:** Players can customize their loadouts with weapons, gear, and skins before each battle.